-- (5) We call this document Ignatian Pedagogy since it is intended not only for formal education provided in Jesuit schools, colleges and universities, but it can be helpful in every form of educational service that in one way or other is inspired by the experience of St Ignatius recorded in the Spiritual Exercises, in Part IV of the Constitutions of the Society of Jesus, and in the Jesuit Ratio Studiorum. - (6) Ignatian pedagogy is inspired by faith.
-But even those who do not share this faith can gather valuable experiences from this document because the pedagogy inspired by St Ignatius is profoundly human and consequently universal. - (8) Ignatian pedagogy from its beginnings has been eclectic in selection of methods for teaching and learning.
-Ignatius Loyola himself adapted the modus Parisiensis, the ordered pedagogical approach employed at the University of Paris in his day.
-This was integrated with a number of the methodological principles he had previously developed for use in the Spiritual Exercises.
-To be sure, the sixteenth century Jesuits lacked the formal, scientifically tested methods proposed, for example, in developmental psychology in recent times.
-Attention to care for the individual student made these Jesuit teachers attentive to what really helped learning and human growth.
-And they shared their findings across many parts of the world, verifying more universally effective pedagogical methods.
-These were specified in the Ratio Studiorum, the Jesuit code of liberal education which became normative for all Jesuit schools. - (9) Over the centuries, a number of other specific methods more scientifically developed by other educators have been adopted within Jesuit pedagogy insofar as they contribute to the goals of Jesuit education.
-A perennial characteristic of Ignatian pedagogy is the ongoing systematic incorporation of methods from a variety of sources which better contribute to the integral intellectual, social, moral and religious formation of the whole person. - (10) This document is only one part of a comprehensive, long term renewal project which has been in progress for several years with such programmes as the Colloquium on the Ministry of Teaching, the Curriculum Improvement Process, the Magis Programme and the like.
+- (8) 8.
+Over the centuries a number of other specific methods more scientifically developed by other educators have been adopted within Jesuit pedagogy insofar as they contribute to the goals of Jesuit education.
+A perennial characteristic of Ignatian pedagogy is the ongoing systematic incorporation of methods from a variety of sources which better contribute to the integral intellectual, social, moral and religious formation of the whole person. - (9) 9.
+This document is only one part of a comprehensive, long-term renewal project which has been in progress for several years with such programs as the Colloquium on the Ministry of Teaching, the Curriculum Improvement Process, the Magis Program and the like.
 Renewal requires a change of heart, an openness of mind and spirit to break new ground for the good of one's students.
-Thus, building on previous stages of renewal this document aims to move a major step ahead by introducing Ignatian pedagogy through understanding and practice of methods that are appropriate to achieve the goals of Jesuit education.
-This paper, therefore, must be accompanied by practical staff development programmes which enable teachers to learn and to be comfortable with a structure for teaching and learning the Ignatian Pedagogical Paradigm and specific methods to facilitate its use.
-To assure that this can happen, educators, lay and Jesuit, from all continents are being trained to provide leadership in staff development programmes at regional, province and local school levels. - (11) The Ignatian pedagogy project is addressed in the first instance to teachers.
+Thus, building on previous stages of renewal this document aims to move a major step ahead by introducing Ignatian Pedagogy through understanding and practice of methods that are appropriate to achieve the goals of Jesuit education.
+This paper, therefore, must be accompanied by practical staff development programs which enable teachers to learn and to be comfortable with a structure for teaching and learning the Ignatian Pedagogical Paradigm and specific methods to facilitate its use.
+To assure that this can happen, educators, lay and Jesuit, from all continents are being trained to provide leadership in staff development programs at regional, province and local school levels. - (10) 10.
+The Ignatian Pedagogy Project is addressed in the first instance to teachers.
 For it is especially in their daily interaction with students in the learning process that the goals and objectives of Jesuit education can be realized.
-How a teacher relates to students, how a teacher conceives of learning, how a teacher engages students in the quest for truth, what a teacher expects of students, a teacher's own integrity and ideals; all of these have significant formative effects upon student growth.
-Father Kolvenbach takes note of the fact that "Ignatius appears to place teachers' personal example ahead of learning as an apostolic means to help students grow in values."
-It goes without saying that in schools, administrators, members of governing boards, staff and other members of the school community also have indispensable and key roles in promoting the environment and learning processes that can contribute to the ends of Ignatian pedagogy.
+How a teacher relates to students, how a teacher conceives of learning, how a teacher engages students in the quest for truth, what a teacher expects of students, a teacher's own integrity and ideals --all of these have significant formative effects upon student growth.
+Father Kolvenbach takes note of the fact that "Ignatius appears to place teachers' personal example ahead of learning as an apostolic means to help students grow in values." (cf. Appendix #2, #125) It goes without saying that in schools, administrators, members of governing boards, staff and other members of the school community also have indispensable and key roles in promoting the environment and learning processes that can contribute to the ends of Ignatian Pedagogy.
 It is important, therefore, to share this project with them.